There are no job openings at this time.

 A design internship is also available and involves assisting Lolly Robinson (designer/webmaster) with design and scanning for the Horn Book Magazine, Horn Book Guide, newsletter, and website.
 Prior experience with Photoshop and InDesign are useful, but not essential.

 The Horn Book, Inc. offers internships for the spring, summer, and fall terms.
 Hours may vary according to the needs of the intern and Horn Book staff, but are generally approximately 12 hours per week.
 Longer hours are considered on a case-by-case basis for students who need them for school credit.

 All Horn Book internships are unpaid.
 Applicants should have a strong interest in children’s literature and should review at least one recent issue of The Horn Book Magazine before applying.
-Cover letter and resume should be e-mailed to Cynthia K. Ritter (critter at hbook.com) or sent to her at The Horn Book, Inc., 56 Roland Street, Suite 200, Boston, MA 02129.
+Cover letter and resume for the editorial internship should be e-mailed to Shoshana Flax (sflax at hbook.com).
+For the design internship, please contact Lolly Robinson (lrobinson at hbook.com).

 Spring term internships: November 15